Read about START-PROF Pipe Stress Analysis Software

 Change in the properties of suspended soil in flooded sections

 Vertical buoyancy force in flooded sections

-Change in soil resistance force in vertical sections and angled sections
+Change in soil resistance force in horizontal, vertical and inclined pipe sections

 Increased number of soil springs in the area of strong longitudinal and transverse displacements

-Start-Prof uses a beam pipeline model, where interaction of pipeline and soil is modeled with longitudinal and transverse spring supports (bilinear springs), places at certain intervals (fig. 1).
+START-PROF uses a beam pipeline model, where continuous interaction between pipeline and soil is modeled with the discrete bilinear springs, placed at certain intervals (fig. 1).

 1 - Vertical soil spring, 2 - Axial soil spring, 3 - Lateral soil spring